-The Friends of the Baraboo River Corridor was established in 2016 to provide fundraising and volunteer support to preserve the natural environment, improve water guality, and enhance recreational opportunities along the Baraboo River.
-They hired a consulting firm to conduct a branding and marketing strategy in 2018, and assisted with planning Phases I and II of the Baraboo River Corridor River Plan.
-The Friends group has sponsored a river race and assisted with logiam removal.
+The Friends of the Baraboo River Corridor was established in 2016 to provide fundraising and volunteer support to preserve the natural environment, improve water quality, and enhance recreational opportunities along the Baraboo River.
+They hired a consulting firm to conduct a branding and marketing strategy in 2018 and assisted with planning Phases I and II of the Baraboo River Corridor River Plan.
+The Friends group has sponsored a river race and assisted with logjam removal.
+At the time of this plan, they are working on applying for a National Scenic River designation.